-- Does not harm the character and openness of the metropolitan open land; and - 2.
-Is linked to the functional use of the Metropolitan Open Land or supports outdoor open space uses; or - 3.
-Is for essential utility infrastructure and facilities, for which it needs to be demonstrated that no alternative locations are available and that they do not have any adverse impacts on the character and openness of the metropolitan open land.
+I. Does not harm the character and openness of the metropolitan open land; and

+2. Is linked to the functional use of the Metropolitan Open Land or supports outdoor open space uses; or openness and character of the Metropolitan Open Land and measures to reduce visual impacts will be encouraged where appropriate.

+3. Is for essential utility infrastructure and facilities, for which it needs to be demonstrated that no alternative locations are available and that they do not have any adverse impacts on the character and openness of the metropolitan open land.